kaplona/koifly/README.md

-# Flight logging app for ultralight pilots
+# Flight logging app for freeflight pilots

 This app was designed for hang gliding and paragliding pilots who want to keep records on their flights.

-It's also useful to have list of flying sites all in one place and monitor your glider usage.

 ## Features

-* ...
+* Keep log of your flights
+* Store and organise information about your flying spots (sites)
+* Have a nice map view of your sites
+* Make your glider inventory
+* Check pilot statistics: your number of flights, total airtime and more
-* ...
+* Mobile friendly

 ## Future features

+* Data export/import
-* ...
+* GPS uploading
+* More fields, more statistics
-* ...
+* Off-line app

-comming soon
+### Technical part

+* Node.js, Hapi.js, Webpack, Babel, React, React-router
+* Mocha, Chai, Sinon, jsDOM test setup